(updated 1/9/2025)

 Where can I go to get health insurance for myself and my dependents?

-If you are benefits eligible, you can choose some of the Aetna Rice Employee Health Insurance plans which meet most of the J requirements, and add an additional insurance for Medical Evacuation and Repatriation (BETA) Or you can purchase insurance through a company like Wellfleet.
-Please see dropdown section above for more information.
+If you are benefits eligible, you can choose some of the Rice Benefits Plans through Aetna which meet most of the J requirements, and add an additional insurance for Medical Evacuation and Repatriation (BETINS) Or you can purchase insurance through Wellfleet or ISI.
+Please see the dropdown section above for more information.

-If you are an unpaid Academic Visitor, you do not have the Aetna option.
-You will need to purchase insurance through a company like Wellfleet.
+If you are an unpaid Academic Visitor, you can purchase insurance through Wellfleet or ISI.
 Please see the dropdown section above for more information.

 How can I find out what my health insurance covers?